qmlbook/qmlbook/en/ch15/index.rst

 .. literalinclude:: src/uiapp/main.cpp
     :language: cpp

-In the ``main`` function we simple create the application object and start the event loop using ``exec()``.
+In the ``main`` function we simply create the application object and start the event loop using ``exec()``.
 For now the application sits in the event loop and waits for user input.

 .. code-block:: cpp